Skip to main content

 Uniquely Tall Oaks

-Tall Oaks Elementary School is located on the edge of Johnson Village, serving preschool through grade 4 now, and kindergarten through grade 5 starting in the 2026-27 school year.
+Tall Oaks Elementary School is located on the edge of Johnson Village, serving kindergarten through grade 5.
 At Tall Oaks Elementary, we are family!

 Choose Charlottesville City Schools for Elementary